Last updated on October 5th, 2025

 Do some shopping

-Whether you are looking for high-quality souvenirs or a pair of comfy New Balance, you can find it all in the Bukchon Hanok Village.
+Whether you’re looking for high-quality souvenirs or a pair of comfy New Balance shoes, you can find it all in the Bukchon Hanok Village.

 Some of my favorite shops in the area: